bristweb/Yelp-API-PHP-Wrapper/README.md

 	print_r($e);
 }
 ```
 The multiquery breaks down your search into a grid of smaller searches.
 You can set this to be as broad as you like.
-The only limit is Yelp's throttle of 10,000 queries per day.
+The only limit is Yelp's throttle of 10,000 queries per day, giving a conceivable (though unlikely) 200,000 results per day.
 These queries can take a long time, so you should start small and do the math before plowing in.

+Use `resume_multiquery()` to span your search over multiple days in order to obtain more results.